rohanprichard/fastrtc-voice-ui/README.md

 7. Push to the branch (`git push origin feature/amazing-feature`)
 8. Open a Pull Request

-### Code Style

-- Use 2 spaces for indentation
-- Follow ES6+ standards
-- Add JSDoc comments for new functions
-- Test your changes thoroughly

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Built with WebRTC APIs
-- Styled with modern CSS
-- Tested across multiple browsers
-- Designed for accessibility

 ## 📞 Support

-For support, email [your-email@example.com] or create an issue on GitHub.
+For support, create an issue on GitHub and I will try to help where possible.

----

-**Made with ❤️ for the WebRTC community**